In mass rally, Israeli settlers march to West Bank outpost

 The army said it entered the camp to arrest a wanted Palestinain suspect.
 It said residents opened fire and hurled explosives at the troops, who responded with live fire and “hits were identified.”
 It said the wanted suspect was arrested, and there were no Israeli casualties.

-Palestinian attacks have killed at least 19 people, including one soldier, since the start of the year.
-At least 92 Palestinians and have been killed by Israeli fire so far this year, at least half of them affiliated with militant groups, according to a tally by The Associated Press.
+Palestinian attacks have killed at least 20 people, including one soldier, since the start of the year.
+At least 92 Palestinians have been killed by Israeli fire so far this year, at least half of them affiliated with militant groups, according to a tally by The Associated Press.

 Israel captured the West Bank, along with the Gaza Strip and east Jerusalem, in the 1967 Mideast war.
 It has built dozens of settlements that are now home to more than 700,000 Jewish settlers.